ChrisVeigl/ESP32Sound/README.md

 ### Implementation infos
-The current version of the library uses a timer ISR (called with sampling rate) for feeding the sound-samples into the DAC of the ODROID-GO.
+The current version of the library uses a timer ISR (called with sampling rate) for feeding the sound-samples into the DAC of the ESP32 / ODROID-GO.
+(ESP32-S3 has no built-in DAC and is not supported).
 A dedicated task refills the play queue with sound data from the SD card.
 The soundfile is read in chunks of 512 values.
 This enables a continuous playback without breaks / pops even if concurrent LCD traffic is ongoing.
 (Please use a small delay(10) in the main loop to provide sufficient SPI bandwith for sound transfers in case of heavy LCD action ...)